Campylorhynchus

 Campylorhynchus is a genus of wrens, which has at least 15 described species.
 At 17–22 cm (6.8-8.7 in) long, these are the largest-bodied of wrens, including the largest species, the giant wren.
-Member species are found in South and Central America and in some cases, as far north as the southwestern United States.
+Member species are found in South and Central America and in the case of the cactus wren, as far north as the southwestern United States.

-Taxonomy
+Taxonymy

+The genus Campylorhynchus was introduced in 1824 by the German naturalist Johann Baptist von Spix.
+He listed two species in his new genus but did not specify the type.
+The type was subsequently designated in 1840 by the English zoologist George Gray as Opetiorhynchos turdinus Wied-Neuwied, M, the thrush-like wren.
+The genus name combines the Ancient Greek καμπυλος/kampulos meaning "curved" or "bent" with ῥυγχος/rhunkhos meaning "bill".
+The genus now contains 15 species.

 A 2007 genetic study established the following relationships between species, including some selected subspecies: